aws-samples/aws-saas-factory-bootcamp/Lab2.md

 In our first lab, we focused all of our attention on getting tenants onboarding and creating a true notion of **SaaS Identity** where user identity was joined to a tenant identity.
 With those elements in place, we can now turn our attention to thinking about how we actually build the services and functionality of our application in a multi-tenant fashion.
 This means applying the tenant identity and context with the services that we build.

 So far, the services that we've created (tenant registration, user management, etc.) have all been about the fundamentals of onboarding.
 Now, let's look at the services that we'll introduce to support the actual functionality of our application.
 For this scenario, we're building a very basic order management system.
 It lets you create a product catalog and place orders against that catalog.
-It's important to note, that as a multi-tenant SaaS solution the compute and storage resources used to implement this functionality will be shared by all tenants.
+It's important to note, that as a pooled isolation SaaS solution the compute and storage resources used to implement this functionality will be shared by all tenants.

 Below is a high level diagram of the services that will be delivering this functionality: